pbastowski/sendemailtest/README.md

 Although vue-router is not strictly required, I added it just to show how it's done, if we were to add more forms and modules.

 I used the Vuetify library, which provides Vue material-design components.
-It is one of the best and most cmnprehensive, feature wise, component libraries available for VueJs, if you like material design.
-For example, it provides form validations out of th box.
+It is one of the best and most comprehensive, feature wise, component libraries available for VueJs, if you like material design.
+For example, it provides form validations out of the box.

 I only used the email validation function for the vuelidate library.